SrishtiGrover/Improved_Diverse_Frequent_Item_Set_Mining/README.md

 ## Code Description

 To implement my algorithm, I have modified the source code of FP-Growth algorithm present in SPMF library.
 SPMF is an open-source data mining library written in Java, specialized in pattern mining.
+I have used the spmf.zip file source code of SPMF Library.
+The library source code can be downloaded from this link: http://www.philippe-fournier-viger.com/spmf/index.php?link=download.php

 ## Motivation